daniel-molina/visualequation/HACKING.md

 They are: M-LEFT and M-RIGHT.

+*   If DIR is LDIR/RDIR, M-RIGHT/M-LEFT whill change direction to RDIR/LDIR.
-*   They select the mate to the left/right.
+*   Else, select the mate to the left/right.
 *   Marginal case: If it is the first/last mate, choose the last/first mate.
-*   They do not change current dir unless needed by VOID presence.
 *   Successive call to one of both commands will remember N-mate level of the selection before applying the first command.